 When a complaint is received it is acknowledged and checked to see that all required information has been included and that it is valid.
-It will be assessed to see if it can be referred to the Early Resolution Service.
+It will be assessed to see whether the complaint is appropriate for our Early Resolution Service.

-If the complaint is not suitable for the Early Resolution Service, it will be sent to a Standards Committee for consideration.
-At the same time, a copy will be sent to the lawyer being complained about and he or she will have the right to make a written submission to the Standards Committee.
+If the complaint is not suitable for the Early Resolution Service, it will be sent to a Standard Track Standards Committee for consideration.
+At the same time, a copy will be sent to the lawyer or firm being complained about.
+The lawyer or firm will be invited make a written submission to the Standards Committee.

 The Standards Committee has three options: